Abbe98/ksamsok-proxy-gae/README.md

 Setting up this proxy on Google App Engine requires the Google App Engine SKD for the PHP runtime.

  - Clone this repo.
- - Create a new project at the [Google Developer Console](console.developers.google.com/) named `ksamsok-proxy-gap`.
+ - Create a new project at the [Google Developer Console](console.developers.google.com/) named `ksamsok-proxy-gae`.
  - Note the id your project is given.
  - Launch Google App Engine SKD and under `file` you can add your cloned repo as an existing application.
  - Select the app in the list and click the deploy button.